Rus' people: Historiography

 Prior to the 18th century, it was the consensus of Russian historians that the Rus' arose out of the native Slavic populations of the region.
 This changed following a 1749 presentation by German historian Gerhardt Friedrich Müller before the Russian Academy of Sciences, built in part on earlier work by Gottlieb-Siegfried Bayer and based on primary sources, particularly the Russian Primary Chronicle.
 He suggested that the founders of the Rus' were ethnically Scandinavian Varangians, what became known as the 'Normanist' view.
-Though Müller met with immediate nationalistic opprobrium, by the end of the century his views represented the consensus in Russian historiography.
-The attribution of a Slavic origin to the Rus' saw a politically motivated 'anti-Normanist' resurgence in the 20th century within the Soviet Union, and this revisionist view also received nationalistic support in the nation-building post-Soviet states, but the broad consensus of scholars is that the origin of the Rus' lies in Scandinavia.
+Though Müller met with immediate nationalistic opprobrium, by the end of the century his views represented the consensus in Russian historiography.Elena Melnikova, 'The "Varangian Problem": Science in the Grip of Ideology and Politics', in Russia's Identity in International Relations: Images, Perceptions, Misperceptions, ed. by Ray Taras (Abingdon: Routledge, 2013), pp. 42–52 (pp. 44–45).
+The attribution of a Slavic origin to the Rus' saw a politically motivated 'anti-Normanist' resurgence in the 20th century within the Soviet Union, and this revisionist view also received nationalistic support in the nation-building post-Soviet states, but the broad consensus of scholars is that the origin of the Rus' lies in Scandinavia.Elena Melnikova, 'The "Varangian Problem": Science in the Grip of Ideology and Politics', in Russia's Identity in International Relations: Images, Perceptions, Misperceptions, ed. by Ray Taras (Abingdon: Routledge, 2013), pp. 42–52 (p.
+42).

 Genetics

-The cemetery of Ostriv is located in the region along the Ros’ River.
+The cemetery of Ostriv is located in the region along the Ros' River.
 By 2020, 67 inhumation graves had been excavated there and dated from the early 11th century.
 Most of the artefacts found there are uncommon in Ukraine, but typical for the East Baltic region.
 This suggests a complex multi-ethnic population, presumably consisting of Baltic region migrants and locals.
 The ancient DNA analysis shows that the tested individuals cluster with present-day Icelandic and East Baltic populations.
 They are on the edge of the variability of previously published Swedish Vikings and close to dated medieval individuals from Estonia.